Chema22R/3d-previewer/README.md

 Check out a real example of the application from [here](http://chema22r.duckdns.org/3dpreviewer).

 ## Setup and Run
+1. Download the source code
+2. Do the following from inside the *server* folder:
+    - Install the node modules executing `npm i`
+    - Execute one of the following commands:
+        - `npm start` to run the application in live-reload mode (development)
+        - `npm run build` to build the application (production)
+3. Do the following from inside the *client* folder:
+    - Install the node modules executing `npm i`
+    - Execute one of the following commands:
+        - `npm start` to build the application (development)
+        - `npm run build` to build the application (production)

 ## Directories Structure
 ```
 |- /client
     |- /src
         |- /app
+            |- ...
         |- /assets
             |- /favicons
+                |- ...
             |- /icons
+                |- ...
             |- /images
+                |- ...
             |- /style
+                |- ...
         |- index.html
         |- index.js
     |- package.json